How to Control Agent Costs

 Prerequisites

-Sortie has five independent controls that affect API spending.
-Three are generic orchestrator settings that apply to every adapter.
+Sortie has six independent controls that affect API spending.
+Four are generic orchestrator settings that apply to every adapter.
 Two are adapter-specific and live in the extension block for your agent.
-Together they multiply to determine your worst-case cost.
+Together they determine your worst-case cost.
 Here they are, ordered by impact.

 Set a per-session budget